COSC3020/fibonacci-invariants-Greg-Saul/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

+### Invariant explanation
+The invarient that must be true at the beginning of every recursive call is that n must be greater than 0.
+This is because it keeps calling the function until n == 1 and that starts the array with [0, 1] and continues to add to that until it adds the n'th term to the end of the array.